The Hellsing Organization

 In Shine: Looking for a good fight, but is embarrassed to reveal his servant status to worthy opponents.
 Has seen a lot over the centuries, including the Doctor (and Wowbagger, for that matter).
 Certainly not in love with his Master.
 Oh no.

-In canon: Young police officer who lets Alucard make her a vampire.
+In canon: Young police officer, both parents dead, who lets Alucard make her a vampire.
 At first shy and unwilling to drink blood, she eventually embraces her nature and pwns utterly.
 Rejects Pip’s early advances, but eventually falls in love.
 Wields a freakin’ huge gun.

 In Shine: In spite of her insecurities about her new identity, she’s settled into life at the Hellsing mansion, and even brightened it up a bit.
 Wavers on whether to take Pip’s romantic overtures seriously; something in her past makes her hesitant to accept him.
 May or may not have a competing crush on Integra.